-We can also see that from 2010 to 2018, the size of these yellow parts shrinks, meaning that people tended to take a stance different from the middle.
-In case of Fidesz, it mostly meant that Fidesz-voters' general attitude became more negative, and a bigger share of Fidesz-voters chose a value between 0 and 4.
-While in 2010, 42,3% of the respondents chose a value between 0 and 4, by 2018, 60,4% of the respondents did.
+We can also see that from 2010 to 2018, the size of these yellow parts shrinks in case if Fidesz and Jobbik, meaning that people tended to take a stance different from the middle.
+In case of Fidesz, it mostly meant that Fidesz-voters' general attitude became more negative.